-Arkansas Representational Art History
+Arkansas Art History

-Museums and other non-profit sources of Resource Library articles and essays:
+Museums and other non-profit sources:

 Arkansas Arts Center

-Other online sources:
+Other online information:

-Historic Arkansas Museum: biographies of Arkansas artists
+Historic Arkansas Museum website contains biographies of Arkansas artists.
+Accessed July, 2015

 Rock Art in Arkansas (Arkansas Archeological Survey Popular Series), by George Sabo (Editor), Deborah Sabo (Editor).
 146 pages.
 Arkansas Archeological Survey (July 31, 2005).
 ISBN-10: 1563490994.
 ISBN-13: 978-1563490996